-Voter Owned Hawaii is a non-partisan, non-profit organization that is working limit corruption, inefficiency, and the influence of big money on politics by modernizing Hawaii's outdated Clean Elections program so that candidates can focus more on small-dollar donors from their districts instead of big-dollar donors from the wealthiest contributors.
+Voter Owned Hawaii is a non-partisan, non-profit organization that is working to limit corruption, inefficiency, and the influence of big money on politics by modernizing Hawaii's outdated Clean Elections program so that candidates can focus more on small-dollar donors from their districts instead of big-dollar donors from the wealthiest contributors.
 More

 Want a Crash Course on Why we Need Clean & Fair Elections?
 Watch the Following Two Videos & You'll Have a Good Idea:

 And if you care to venture down the rabbit hole a bit further, watch this video.
 It's about "Citizen's United, the Sequel" (the pending Supreme Ct. case "McCutcheon v.
 FEC"):

 The public option